 - If the airline has seriously inconvenienced you by fouling up your travel plans, ask if you can get an upgrade to business/first class for your rebooked flight, if possible.

-- If your company works through a corporate travel agency, ask their rep if they can boost your seating quality.
+- If your company works with a corporate travel agency, ask their rep if they can boost your seating quality.

 Join airline rewards programs

-On the upside, booking a package can be a financial life-saver for last-minute business trips, helping offset or even erase the high cost of last-minute flights.
+booking a package can be a financial life-saverfor last-minute business trips, helping offset or even erase the high cost of last-minute flight tickets.

 - Timing.
 Booking as early as possible is always better than last-minute.
 Less convenient scheduling is usually cheaper.
-And if you can be flexible regarding which day(s) you travel, you might benefit in two ways.
-You can find cheaper fares, and if you have to add a day or two to your trip, you’ve just given yourself a bleisure opportunity.
-Smart planning!
+And if you can be flexible regarding which day(s) you travel, you might just be able to find cheaper fares.

 - Destination.
 Low fares are unlikely to hot spots during high season.